 Have you or a loved one been charged with burglary in Jacksonville, FL?
-Don’t worry, you have landed on the right place, Smith & Eulo’s criminal defense lawyers have over 20 years of combined experience successfully litigating burglary cases in Jacksonville, FL, Duval, Clay County, and all adjacent areas.
+Don’t worry, you have landed in the right place, Smith & Eulo’s criminal defense lawyers have over 100 years of combined experience successfully litigating burglary cases in Jacksonville, FL, Duval, Clay County, and all adjacent areas.
 Give us a call today for a free consultation.
 A Burglary charge is not something that should be taken lightly, having a criminal record can be a serious roadblock on anyone’s future.

 What is considered Burglary?

-According to the 2020 Florida Statutes, burglary is defined as entering a residence or establishment with the intention to commit an offense, unless the person in question has been invited, the establishment is open to the public, or the person is licensed to enter said establishment.
+According to the 2020 Florida Statutes, burglary is defined as entering a residence or establishment to commit an offense, unless the person in question has been invited, the establishment is open to the public, or the person is licensed to enter said establishment.
 Additionally, if the person has stayed passed the open hours of an establishment closing, or if the person has been asked to leave and doesn’t with the intent to commit an offense.

-Burglary in the State of Florida is punishable by jail time, depending on the severity of the offense, but not exceeding life imprisonment, if there is not a death involved, then the maximum prison sentence could be up to 30 years.
+Burglary in the State of Florida is punishable by jail time, depending on the severity of the offense, but not exceeding life imprisonment, if there is no death involved, then the maximum prison sentence could be up to 30 years.
 There are also fines involved that can go up to $10, 000.

 There are different degrees of burglary felonies: